owenhaedrich/RoboWaiter/GDD.md

 Does balancing a unicycle-like player create mixed feelings of frustration and satisfaction?

 We believe that the balancing mechanic can be a strong central gameplay mechanic, however, it risks being either too hard and offputting, or too easy and unnecessary.
 Our goal is to find a balance between these extremes and create a healthy challenge.
-We want to determine whether balance based movement mechanics provides a satisfying difficulty curve where players jump between brief moments of frustration and clear moments of success, creating an emotional arc that feels both challenging and rewarding.
+We want to determine whether balance-based movement mechanics provide a satisfying difficulty curve where players jump between brief moments of frustration and clear moments of success, creating an emotional arc that feels both challenging and rewarding.

 ## Design Rationale

-The robot waiter scenario satisfies the needs of our objective statement with a reasonable scope.
-The enclosed restaurant environment limits our total asset requirements.
-We can leverage Unity’s built-in wheel collider, rigidbody, and fixed joint physics components to completely model our scenario.
+We believe that RoboWaiter is innovative because it's a unique concept that's easy to understand.
+3D balancing games typically involve balancing a sphere around a course, Super Monkey Ball is a popular example.
+RoboWaiter is a 3D balancing game with a new take on the niche that brings a logical in-world explanation and motivation for the balancing mechanic.
+We also believe that the open floor simulation gameplay creates replayability.

-Since the balancing system is fully physics driven, players understand why they fail.
+Since the balancing system is physics driven, players understand why they fail.
 When they tip, wobble, or overcorrect, the cause is visually and mechanically clear.
-This approach also lets us experiment with difficulty by adjusting physical properties (mass, drag, torque, friction) instead of building custom complex logic.
+This approach lets us experiment with difficulty by adjusting physical properties (mass, drag, torque, friction) instead of building custom complex logic.
 The restaurant environment also offers built-in opportunities that encourage replayability.
 This can be achieved by changing table numbers each level or upon restart, moving or randomizing obstacles, and varying orders (weights) each run.
 Additionally, camera perspective options allow players to choose views that make the experience easier or more challenging.

 The camera design also plays an important role in supporting the design mechanic.
-We used two cameras that allowed the player to choose between two perspectives by hitting the **TAB** button.
+We allow the player to choose between two perspectives by hitting the **TAB** button.
 The first perspective is a fixed and top-down camera, giving a greater sense of spatial awareness to the player and a more steady view.
 The second perspective is a third-person camera positioned closer behind the robot's head, showing its shoulders and raised arms that hold the trays.
-This perspective makes navigation more difficult as the camera sways and follows the players movements, making it easier to wobble or tip over.
+This perspective makes navigation more visceral as the camera sways and follows the player's movements, and it's easier to become disoriented.
 Allowing the players to switch between these perspectives adds a layer of strategy, accessibility, and personal preference, while still focusing on the core mechanics of balancing.

 ## Unicycle Mechanics